 If remote work in Romania is on your radar, I highly suggest making a move to Sibiu.

 It’s beautiful, peaceful, and has a great quality of life.
 Get fast internet, a low cost of living, and plenty of things to see and do all wrapped up in one quaint, colorful package!

 I can’t wait to return to Romania again soon, and if you have the chance, I think you should check it out too!

-Ready to go?
+Ready to visit Sibiu before making a move?
 Click here to book your stay on Booking.com!